Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 Drupal 7 end-of-life

-If you are one of 500,000 Drupal users who are still running websites built with Drupal 7, you're probably wondering why Drupal 7 end of life was extended.
-According to the official report, the community continues to support Drupal 7 due to the devastating impact of COVID-19 on companies' budgets.
+If you are one of 500,000 Drupal users who are still running websites built with Drupal 7, you're probably wondering why its end of life was extended.
+According to the official report, the Drupal community continues to support Drupal 7 due to the devastating impact of COVID-19 on companies' budgets.

 The thing is, the community received many complaints regarding the first end-of-life Drupal 7 was facing.
 Various economic issues along with lockdowns all over the world became an insurmountable obstacle to the formation of many businesses' budgets at the time.